Did you know Dwight.....

 ...after the episode Trouble on Wheels received a phone call from Marlon Brando who told him that he loved Dwight's impression (crazy Willy) of the Godfather.
 Dwight was completely surprised by this.

 ...probably based the name 'Crazy Willy' on his own name William and the invisble dog Billy probably also was based on his own name.
+Besides Dwight his parents sometimes also called him Willy.
+And at high school people called him Bill.

 ...had a favorite episode of Star Trek in which he appeared; it was The Nth Degree.
 Dwight: Reg becomes the smartest being who ever lived.
 I loved the holodeck scene with all the lasers.
 Even though the lasers shining on my head were hot.